Mike Braun

-Braun is running for governor of Indiana in 2024, having filed election papers on November 30, 2022, and declared his candidacy on December 12.

 Early life, education and business career

 Braun was born in Jasper, Indiana, on March 24, 1954.
 He graduated from Jasper High School.
-Braun was a three-sport star athlete; he married his high school sweetheart, Maureen, who was a cheerleader.
-He attended the all-male Wabash College, where he was a member of Phi Delta Theta fraternity and graduated summa cum laude with a bachelor's degree in economics, and Harvard Business School, where he earned an MBA.
+He attended the all-male Wabash College, where he was a member of Phi Delta Theta fraternity and graduated summa cum laude with a bachelor's degree in economics, and Harvard Business School, where he earned a Master of Business Administration.

-After graduating from Harvard, Braun moved back to Indiana and joined his father's business manufacturing truck bodies for farmers.
-When the economy of the mid-1980s hit farmers hard and his father's business nearly went under, Braun steered the business in the more lucrative direction of selling truck accessories.
+After graduating from Harvard, Braun moved back to Indiana and joined his wife's family business manufacturing truck bodies for farmers.
 The business subsequently grew from 15 employees to more than 300.
-In 1986 Braun and Daryl Rauscher acquired Meyer Body Inc., a manufacturer of truck bodies and distributor of truck parts and equipment.
-In 1995 Braun fully acquired the company.
-Meyer Body was renamed Meyer Distributing in 1999.
+In 1986, Braun and Daryl Rauscher acquired Meyer Body Inc., a manufacturer of truck bodies and distributor of truck parts and equipment.
+Braun fully acquired the company in 1995 and renamed it Meyer Distributing in 1999.
 Braun is its president and CEO.
-In 2018 Braun's personal finance disclosure listed assets worth between $35 million and $96 million.
+In 2018, Braun's personal finance disclosure listed assets worth between $35 million and $96 million.

 Early political career

-Braun was formerly registered as a Democratic voter, but switched to the Republican Party in 2012.
-He claimed that he has always considered himself a conservative Republican, but voted in Democratic primaries for years because his home county, Dubois County, historically voted heavily Democratic downballot.
+Braun was formerly registered as a member of the Democratic Party, but switched to the Republican Party in 2012.
+He said that he has always considered himself a conservative Republican, but voted in Democratic primaries for years because his home county, Dubois County, historically voted heavily Democratic downballot.
 According to Braun, until a massive Republican wave in 2016, even Republican-leaning voters voted in the Democratic primary to have a say in local elections.
 He was a member of the Jasper School Board from 2004 to 2014.

+Indiana State Representative

 In 2014, Braun was elected to the Indiana House of Representatives, in the 63rd district.
 He resigned from the state House on November 1, 2017, to focus on his U.S. Senate campaign.
-During his last year in the state legislature, American Conservative Union gave him a lifetime score of 82%.

 In July 2018, Braun called for the Indiana attorney general, Republican Curtis Hill, to resign amid allegations that Hill had drunkenly groped a lawmaker and three legislative staffers.